-Sean Azzariti celebrates buying an eighth of Bubba Kush to treat his PTSD
+Sean Azzariti celebrates buying an eighth of Bubba Kush to treat his PTSD.

 From the Frontlines to Front of the Line

-The honour of making America's first legal recreational marijuana purchase went to Sean Azzariti, a Marine Corp veteran who served two tours of duty in Iraq and Afghanistan, and now suffers from Post Traumatic Stress Disorder.
-Sean told me nothing else helps his condition as effectively as cannabis, including the massive daily drug cocktail previously prescribed by his doctors, which included six milligrams of Xanax, six milligrams of Klonopin and 50-60 milligrams of Adderall (to balance the downers), followed by some Trazodone to help him sleep at night.
+The honor of making America's first legal recreational marijuana purchase went to Sean Azzariti, a Marine Corp veteran who served two tours of duty in Iraq and Afghanistan, and now suffers from Post Traumatic Stress Disorder.
+Sean told me nothing else helps his condition as effectively as cannabis, including the massive daily drug cocktail previously prescribed by his doctors, which included six milligrams of Xanax, six milligrams of Klonopin, and 50-60 milligrams of Adderall (to balance the downers), followed by some Trazodone to help him sleep at night.

-“Taking all those pharmaceuticals, I was going to either turn into a zombie or die,” Sean told me.
+“Taking all those pharmaceuticals, I was going to either turn into a zombie or die.”
+Sean told me.
 “Cannabis saved my life.”

 When the historic moment arrived, Sean chose to buy an eighth of Bubba Kush and a cannabis-infused truffle.
 Since he's a shy young man with serious anxiety issues, the assembled press naturally surrounded him like jackals.
 Pushing, shoving, flashing bulbs, and shouting questions.

-The author has friends in high places
+The author has friends in high places.

 I've visited Amsterdam many times, and frequented a few of California's medical cannabis dispensaries as well, so the whole retail reefer concept feels far from unprecedented.